 by Jennie Bolton

-These Items are reproduced with the kind permision, of the Vice-Chairman of The Pionus Breeders Association
+These Items are reproduced with the kind permission, of the Vice-Chairman of The Pionus Breeders Association.

 Pionus parrots are small to medium sized, slightly stocky birds from Central and South America.
 They are distinguished by large eyes with a bare eye ring, short tails, and a triangular patch of red feathers around the vent.
 Some are predominantly green with accents of white, plum or iridescent blue, while others are a riot of blue, violet, green, teal, bronze, even purple.